-Chemotherapy (chemo) is the use of extremely strong medicines to treat cancer.
-It has been used for many years and is one of the most common treatments for cancer.
+Chemotherapy (chemo) is a cancer treatment that uses extremely strong medicines to attack cancer cells.
+Chemo treatment has been used for many years and is one of the most common treatments for cancer.
 In most cases, chemo damages the cancer cell’s ability to grow and spread.

-Kelly Desmarais, an oncology nurse navigator with OSF HealthCare, has some helpful hints to help pass the time during treatments.
+Kelly Desmarais, an oncology nurse navigator with OSF HealthCare, recommends packing what is commonly referred to as a “chemo bag.”

 - Books and magazines